davidmcq137/JetiLuaDFM/V-SensXF/Docs/en-reshelp.md

      nfo(1000)

-This expression will return true (numerical value of 1) when the aircraft is
+This expression will return true when the aircraft is
-     outside the 1000m circle, and false (numerical value 0) when inside.
+     outside the 1000m circle, and false when inside.
 You can then assign a lua control to this result, and use that to make an announcement in the transmitter when you fly outside the zone.